EnvisionDoc/device_connection_en/reference/mqtt/index.rst

-Device Protocol for MQTT
+Real-time Data Integration
 =========================

-Device Protocol for MQTT defines the data format of the MQTT-based transmission between devices and EnOS cloud.
+Device Protocol for MQTT real-time data defines the data format of the MQTT-based transmission between devices and EnOS cloud.

 The supported MQTT version: